 In short, the Rule of Marshalling provides the buyer, in the above case, the right to demand from the owner that the property be free from any and all encumbrances before the buyer purchases the property.

 Section 81 also adopts the Rule of Marshalling but in cases of Mortgages.
 Section 81 may be understood in the following manner:

 - There must be an owner of two or more properties.
 He must mortgage two or more of these properties to any person,

 - He must then mortgage one or more of these properties to another person,

-- The subsequent mortgagee is entitled to have the mortgage-debt of the prior mortgagee satisfied out of the properties not sold to him.
+- The subsequent mortgagee is entitled to have the mortgage-debt of the prior mortgagee satisfied out of the properties not mortgaged him.
 This can be subject to a contract stating the contrary too,

 - Similar to Section 56, the rule of marshalling here too should not be so exercised so as to prejudice the rights of the mortgagee or any person who has acquired an interest with consideration in any of the properties.